Juniors

 There are two inter-club competitions organised solely for juniors:

 The Yvette Baker Trophy/Shield is the premier Junior Inter-Club competitions for English and Welsh clubs.
 It is named after Britain’s first World Orienteering Champion.
 Usually the heats are held in Spring with the final in July.
-Harlequins have qualified for the 2022 final in the Shield.
-In 2019 we came third!
+Harlequins qualified for the 2022 final in the Shield.

 image courtesy of Kerstin